FacebookXFlickrInstagramInstagram

 If you can find content that has been uploaded by an official source, the permission you need to show it may be obtained in a number of ways.

-Scenes and clips from movies and TV
+Movies (and scenes and clips from movies and TV)

 In this case, the licence is considered as consent from the “respective licensor”.